-Students are classified exclusively as undergraduates for their first three years of study, as dual majors for the 4th year/1st year of professional phase, and exclusively as graduate students for fifth and sixth years (2nd and 3rd professional phase years).
-"Post-Baccalaureate-entry" admits (students already possessing a baccalaureate degree) are classified as graduate students.
+GPA and BS/DPT students are classified exclusively as undergraduates for their first three years of study, as dual majors for the 4th year/1st year of professional phase, and exclusively as graduate students for fifth and sixth years (2nd and 3rd professional phase years).
+"Post-Baccalaureateentry" admits (students already possessing a baccalaureate degree) are classified as graduate students.